On semigroups that are prime in the sense of Tarski, and groups prime in the senses of Tarski and of Rhodes: Acknowledgements

 We note that neither of the two conditions of (iii) implies the other.
 Indeed, let $V$ be the variety of abelian groups.
 Note that every subvariety of $V$ is determined by an identity $x^n=e$ for a unique nonnegative integer~$n.$ It is easy to see that for any prime $p,$ the group $X=\Z_p\times\Z_p$ satisfies the first part of~(iii) but (taking $Y=\Z_p),$ not the second, while for any two distinct primes $p\neq q,$ the group $X=\Z_p\times\Z_q$ satisfies the second but not the first.

-\section{Acknowledgements.}
+In that same condition~(iii), can the inclusion $\textup{Var}(X) \subseteq\textup{Var}(Y)$ be replaced by $\textup{Var}(X)=\textup{Var}(Y)$?
+Here is a version of an example provided by the referee showing that it cannot.
+Let $G$ be a nontrivial finite group, $V$ the variety of $\!G\!$-sets, and $X$ a $\!2\!$-element set on which $G$ acts trivially.
+Thus, $X$ is a subquotient of a $\!G\!$-set $Y$ if and only if $Y$ has more than one orbit.
+In particular, if $Y$ is a free $\!G\!$-set on one generator, then $X$ is not a subquotient of $Y,$ but is a subquotient of $Y\times Y;$ so $X$ is not Rhodes-prime with respect to direct products.
+But turning to condition~(iii), we see that $\textup{Var}(X)$ is the variety of $\!G\!$-sets on which $G$ acts trivially, which is a minimal nontrivial element of the lattice of subvarieties of $V,$ hence join-prime; and we easily see that the ``whenever'' condition of~(iii) with $\subseteq$ replaced by~$=$ also holds for~$X;$ so that modified version of~(iii) is not equivalent to~(i).

+\section{Acknowledgements}

-I am grateful to Jonathan Farley for his group-email pointing out that the result of~\cite{YCor} answers one of the questions listed at~\cite[p.\,263]{MMT}, which drew my attention to that list of questions, in particular the one now answered in \S\ref{S.Main} above; to Ralph Freese and Walter Taylor for information about what is known about Tarski-primeness; to Benjamin Steinberg, Stuart Margolis and Edmond Lee for information about what is known about the two Rhodes-primeness conditions; to Alexander Olshanskiy for Proposition~\ref{P.AO_simple}, Examples~\ref{E.p^5} and~\ref{E.Q8,D4}, and some pointers on terminology, and to the referee for further information about known results and terminology.
+I am grateful to Jonathan Farley for his group-email pointing out that the result of~\cite{YCor} answers one of the questions listed at~\cite[p.\,263]{MMT}, which drew my attention to that list of questions, in particular the one now answered in \S\ref{S.Main} above; to Ralph Freese and Walter Taylor for information about what is known about Tarski-primeness; to Benjamin Steinberg, Stuart Margolis and Edmond Lee for information about what is known about the two Rhodes-primeness conditions; to Alexander Olshanskiy for Proposition~\ref{P.AO_simple}, Examples~\ref{E.p^5} and~\ref{E.Q8,D4}, and some pointers on terminology, and to the referee for further information about known results and terminology, and some useful examples and suggestions.